Synulux/Synulux/README.md

   ## 🔹 Programming 🔹

-  Currently `(6/14/2023)` I have experience in the following languages
+  Currently `(6/14/2023)` I have experience in the following languages:

   **— JavaScript**<br>
   **— TypeScript**<br>